Wynton Marsalis: Awards and honors

 In 1983, at the age of 22, he became the only musician to win Grammy Awards in jazz and classical music during the same year.
 At the award ceremonies the next year, he won again in both categories.

 After his first album came out in 1982, Marsalis won polls in DownBeat magazine for Musician of the Year, Best Trumpeter, and Album of the Year.
 In 2017, he was one of the youngest members to be inducted into the DownBeat Hall of Fame.

 In 1997, he became the first jazz musician to win the Pulitzer Prize for Music for his oratorio Blood on the Fields.
 In a note to him, Zarin Mehta wrote, "I was not surprised at your winning the Pulitzer Prize for Blood on the Fields.
 It is a broad, beautifully painted canvas that impresses and inspires.
 It speaks to us all...I'm sure that, somewhere in the firmament, Buddy Bolden, Louis Armstrong and legions of others are smiling down on you."

 Wynton Marsalis has won the National Medal of Arts, the National Humanities Medal, and been named an NEA Jazz Master.
 In 2001, he was also named a UN Messenger of Peace.

 Approximately seven million copies of his recordings have been sold worldwide.
 He has toured in 30 countries and on every continent except Antarctica.

 He was given the Louis Armstrong Memorial Medal and the Algur H. Meadows Award for Excellence in the Arts.
 He was inducted into the American Academy of Achievement and was dubbed an Honorary Dreamer by the I Have a Dream Foundation.
 The New York Urban League awarded Marsalis the Frederick Douglass Medallion for distinguished leadership.
 The American Arts Council presented him with the Arts Education Award.

 He won the Dutch Edison Award and the French Grand Prix du Disque.
 The Mayor of Vitoria, Spain, gave him the city's gold medal, its most coveted distinction.
 In 1996, Britain's senior conservatoire, the Royal Academy of Music, made him an honorary member, the academy's highest decoration for a non-British citizen.
 The city of Marciac, France, erected a bronze statue in his honor for the key role he played in the story of the festival.
 The French Ministry of Culture gave him the rank of Knight in the Order of Arts and Literature.
 In 2008, he received France's highest distinction, the insignia Chevalier of the Legion of Honour.
+In 2022, he received the Dr. Maria Montessori Ambassador Award from the American Montessori Society for his contributions to music, education, and the development of artistic excellence among future generations.
 In 2023, he won the Praemium Imperiale.

 He has received honorary degrees from the Frost School of Music at the University of Miami (1994), University of Scranton (1996), Kenyon College (2019), New York University, Columbia, Connecticut College, Harvard, Howard, Northwestern, Princeton, Vermont, the State University of New York, and the University of Michigan (2023).